Skip to main content

 The introduction of optimized testosterone levels initiates a cascade of beneficial biological processes.
 Clinical studies have demonstrated that TRT can lead to improvements in glycemic control, a reduction in insulin resistance, and favorable changes in body composition, specifically a decrease in fat mass and an increase in lean muscle mass.
 These effects are central to long-term health and vitality.

 The process, however, is influenced profoundly by the existing metabolic landscape, which is shaped by nutrition.
 A diet that promotes hyperinsulinemia and inflammation can blunt the positive effects of TRT.
-For instance, while TRT encourages muscle protein synthesis, a state of can impair the transport of amino acids into muscle cells, effectively slowing down the rebuilding process.
+For instance, while TRT encourages muscle protein synthesis, a state of insulin resistance can impair the transport of amino acids into muscle cells, effectively slowing down the rebuilding process.

 Similarly, while TRT can help reduce visceral fat, a persistent caloric surplus from poor food choices will continue to promote fat storage, working directly against the therapy.
 This is the clinical reality where the introduction of another therapeutic agent, like growth hormone peptides, is often considered.